Allen Ginsberg: The "Blake vision"

-In 1948, in an apartment in East Harlem, Ginsberg experienced an auditory hallucination while masturbating and reading the poetry of William Blake, which he later referred to as his "Blake vision".
+In 1948, in an apartment in East Harlem, Ginsberg experienced an auditory hallucination while masturbating and reading the poetry of William Blake which he later referred to as his "Blake vision".
 Ginsberg claimed to have heard the voice of God—also described as the "voice of the Ancient of Days"—or of Blake himself reading "Ah!
 Sun-flower", "The Sick Rose" and "The Little Girl Lost".
-The experience lasted several days, with him believing that he had witnessed the interconnectedness of the universe; Ginsberg recounted that after looking at latticework on the fire escape of the apartment and then at the sky, he intuited that one had been crafted by human beings, while the other had been crafted by itself.
-He explained that this hallucination was not inspired by drug use, but said he sought to recapture the feeling of interconnectedness later with various drugs.
+The experience lasted several days, with him believing that he had profoundly altered his perception of reality and have a deeper understanding of his spirituality and the materialistic world.
+This became a pivotal moment in his development as it provided him with visionary themes which become central to his work.
 Later, in 1955, he referenced his "Blake vision" in his poem "Sunflower Sutra", saying "—I rushed up enchanted—it was my first sunflower, memories of Blake—my visions—".